Founder, Executive Director, and Publisher

 Sara Angel, PhD, is the Founder and Executive Director of the Art Canada Institute.
 For her doctoral studies she received a Trudeau Scholarship, the most prestigious award of its kind in Canada, given for innovative ideas that help solve issues of critical importance to Canadians.
-A recognized authority on visual culture, Angel has been a guest lecturer at Harvard University, the University of Toronto, the Royal Ontario Museum, the Art Gallery of Ontario, the National Gallery of Canada, and the Israel Museum.
-One of Canada's most accomplished visual arts journalists, Angel has had an extensive career in publishing, including being a commentator for CBC television’s On the Arts and editor-in-chief of Chatelaine.
-She writes for publications including Maclean’s, The Walrus, and The Globe and Mail to make the world of art accessible to a broad public audience.
+A recognized authority on visual culture, Dr. Angel has been a guest lecturer at Harvard University, the University of Toronto, the Royal Ontario Museum, the Art Gallery of Ontario, the National Gallery of Canada, and the Israel Museum.
+One of Canada's most accomplished visual arts journalists, Dr. Angel has had an extensive career in publishing, including being a commentator for CBC television’s On the Arts and editor-in-chief of Chatelaine.
+She writes for publications including Maclean’s, the Walrus, and the Globe and Mail to make the world of art accessible to a broad public audience.

 Roslyn Kaman started her career at the Financial Post Data Group in Toronto as a research analyst before working in Europe as a pricing supervisor and financial analyst.
 She holds a British accounting designation, ACCA, as well as a BA in Mass Communications and Sociology.
 In addition to her work for the ACI, she has been the Chief Financial Officer and Director of Human Resources for the Miles Nadal Jewish Community Centre since 2003.

-Dr. Anna Hudson is a York Research Chair at York University’s School of the Arts, Media, Performance & Design.
+Anna Hudson, PhD, is a York Research Chair at York University’s School of the Arts, Media, Performance & Design.
 Dr. Hudson currently leads Mobilizing Inuit Cultural Heritage, a SSSHRC-supported research-creation grant aimed at recovering, facilitating, and disseminating Inuit culture, knowledge, and creativity.
-She is an art historian, curator, and writer who continues to research and publish in the area of her doctoral dissertation, Art and Social Progress: the Toronto community of Painters (1933–1950).
+She is an art historian, curator, and writer who continues to research and publish in the area of her doctoral dissertation, “Art and Social Progress: the Toronto community of Painters” (1933–1950).